 E.1.2 Dual Connectivity architecture with an SeNB

 For dual connectivity architecture, which hosts PDCP in MeNB the security functions described for the single connectivity mode in this specification are sufficient.
-The reason for that they are sufficient, is that the end-point for the encryption remains in the MeNB.
+The reason for that they are sufficient, is that the end-point for the encryption and integrity protection remains in the MeNB.
 That is, from a security point of view, the PDCP packets are still processed in the same locations in the architecture; they have only travelled a different path via the SeNB.

 The remainder of the present subclause deals with dual connectivity between an MeNB and an SeNB with the architecture as shown in Figure E.1.
 2-1.